jeremydumoulin/gtfs4ev/README.md

 To run the code, you need to import the various modules you want to use from the `gtfs4ev/` package into a new python script.

 > :bulb: **Tip:** For a quick start, we recommend looking at the "run" files in the `scripts/` file.
 These files come with different sections of code that you can simply uncomment to get to familiar with the code step by step.
-Note that thee folder also contains a ' `preprocess_gtfs.py` file, which is a script containing pre-processing rules for some GTFS data.
+In particular, we recommend looking at the `run_all.py` script, which contains a script that could run a batch simulation of different GTFS files and assess tha main energy, economy, and environmental implications based on additionnal inputs.
+Note that thee folder also contains a `preprocess_gtfs.py` file, which is a script containing pre-processing rules for some GTFS data.

 You will find two types of modules in the package:
 * The core **classes** of gtfs4ev: GTFSFeed, TripSim, TrafficSim